 Sir Harrison Birtwistle was born in Accrington in the north of England in 1934 and studied clarinet and composition at the Royal Manchester College of Music, making contact with a highly talented group of contemporaries including Peter Maxwell Davies, Alexander Goehr, John Ogdon and Elgar Howarth.
 In 1965 he sold his clarinets to devote all his efforts to composition, and travelled to Princeton as a Harkness Fellow where he completed the opera Punch and Judy.
 This work, together with Verses for Ensembles and The Triumph of Time, firmly established Birtwistle as a leading voice in British music.

-Birtwistle's orchestral works since 1995 include Exody, premiered by the Chicago Symphony Orchestra and Daniel Barenboim, Panic which received a high profile premiere at the Last Night of the 1995 BBC Proms with an estimated worldwide audience of 100 million, and The Shadow of Night commissioned by the Cleveland Orchestra and Christoph von Dohnányi.
+Birtwistle's orchestral works since 1995 included Exody, premiered by the Chicago Symphony Orchestra and Daniel Barenboim, Panic which received a high profile premiere at the Last Night of the 1995 BBC Proms with an estimated worldwide audience of 100 million, and The Shadow of Night commissioned by the Cleveland Orchestra and Christoph von Dohnányi.
 The Last Supper received its first performances at the Deutsche Staatsoper in Berlin and at Glyndebourne in 2000.
-Pulse Shadows, a meditation for soprano, string quartet and chamber ensemble on poetry by Paul Celan, was released on disc by Teldec and won the 2002 Gramophone Award for best contemporary recording.
-Theseus Game, co-commissioned by RUHRtriennale, Ensemble Modern and the London Sinfonietta, was premiered in 2003.
-The following year brought first performances of The Io Passion for Aldeburgh Almeida Opera and Night's Black Bird commissioned by Roche for the Lucerne Festival.
-His opera The Minotaur received its premiere at the Royal Opera House Covent Garden in 2008 and has been released on DVD by Opus Arte.
+Pulse Shadows, a meditation for soprano, string quartet and chamber ensemble on poetry by Paul Celan, won the 2002 Gramophone Award for best contemporary recording.
+Following years brought first performances of Theseus Game, co-commissioned by RUHRtriennale, Ensemble Modern and the London Sinfonietta, The Io Passion for Aldeburgh Almeida Opera and Night's Black Bird commissioned by Roche for the Lucerne Festival.
+His final full-length opera The Minotaur received its premiere at the Royal Opera House Covent Garden in 2008 conducted by Antonio Pappano and was released on DVD by Opus Arte.

-Works premiered in the past decade include his music theatre work The Corridor which opened the Aldeburgh Festival and toured to the Southbank Centre and the Bregenz Festival, with further performances in New York and Amsterdam.
-Birtwistle’s violin concerto for Christian Tetzlaff was premiered by the Boston Symphony Orchestra in 2011, followed by performances at the BBC Proms, Tokyo Composium and Salzburg Festival.
-Birtwistle’s 80th birthday year in 2014 saw the premiere of Responses for piano and orchestra, touring internationally with Pierre-Laurent Aimard as soloist, and 2015 brought a new music theatre work The Cure performed in a double-bill with The Corridor at the Aldeburgh Festival and the Royal Opera House in London.
-Deep Time for orchestra, commissioned by the Berlin Staatsoper and BBC Radio 3, received first performances in 2017 conducted by Daniel Barenboim in Berlin and at the BBC Proms.
+His music theatre work The Corridor was presented in 2009 by the Aldeburgh Festival, Southbank Centre, Bregenz Festival, and in New York and Amsterdam, and was paired in a double bill with The Cure in 2015.
+Other works from his later years included the Violin Concerto for Christian Tetzlaff, premiered by the Boston Symphony Orchestra in 2011, followed by performances at the BBC Proms, Tokyo Composium and Salzburg Festival.
+Birtwistle’s 80th birthday year in 2014 saw the premiere of Responses for piano and orchestra, toured internationally with Pierre-Laurent Aimard as soloist.
+Deep Time, his last major work for orchestra, was commissioned by the Berlin Staatsoper and BBC Radio 3, was premiered in 2017 under the baton of Daniel Barenboim, and has a performance scheduled on 6 May 2022 by the London Philharmonic Orchestra conducted by Edward Gardner.

-The music of Birtwistle continues to attract international conductors including Daniel Barenboim, Christoph von Dohnányi, Oliver Knussen, Sir Simon Rattle, Peter Eötvös, Franz Welser-Möst, Paul Daniel and Martyn Brabbins.
+The music of Birtwistle has attracted international conductors including Daniel Barenboim, Christoph von Dohnányi, Pierre Boulez, Oliver Knussen, Sir Simon Rattle, Peter Eötvös, Franz Welser-Möst, Antonio Pappano, Martyn Brabbins, Daniel Harding, Vladimir Jurowski and Edward Gardner.
 He has received commissions from leading performing organisations and his music has been featured in major festivals and concert series including the BBC Proms, Salzburg Festival, Glyndebourne, Holland Festival, Lucerne Festival, Stockholm New Music, Wien Modern, Wittener Tage, the South Bank Centre in London, the Konzerthaus in Vienna, MiTo in Turin and Milan and Casa da Música in Porto.

-Birtwistle has received many honours, including the Grawemeyer Award in 1968 and the Siemens Prize in 1995; he was made a Chevalier de l’Ordre des Arts et des Lettres in 1986, awarded a British knighthood in 1988 and made a Companion of Honour in 2001.
-He was Henry Purcell Professor of Music at King's College, University of London (1995-2001) and is currently a Visiting Professor at the Royal Academy of Music in London.
+Birtwistle received many honours, including the Grawemeyer Award in 1987 and the Ernst von Siemens Prize in 1995; he was made a Chevalier de l’Ordre des Arts et des Lettres in 1986, awarded a British knighthood in 1988 and made a Companion of Honour in 2001.
+He was Henry Purcell Professor of Music at King's College, University of London (1995-2001) and was a Visiting Professor at the Royal Academy of Music in London.
 Recordings of Birtwistle's music are available on the Decca, Philips, Deutsche Grammophon, Teldec, Black Box, NMC, CPO, Metronome and Soundcircus labels.

-Harrison Birtwistle is published by Boosey & Hawkes.
+Harrison Birtwistle is published by Boosey & Hawkes and Universal Edition.

 This biography can be reproduced free of charge in concert programmes with the following credit: Reprinted by kind permission of Boosey & Hawkes